 Let’s Get Started!

 Do some research.
-If you haven’t saved seeds before, check out seed companies that sell heirloom open-pollinated online (several are listed in the resource section).
+If you haven’t saved seeds before, check out companies that sell heirloom open-pollinated seeds online (several are listed in the resource section).
 Most will send you a free catalog.
 Check out local seed companies.
 Talk to neighbors and friends who save seeds.
 Get some good seeds.
-Pick a few vegetables or flowers you would like to save seeds from.
+Pick out a few vegetables or flowers whose seeds you would like to save

 Breed Your Own Vegetable Varieties: The Gardener’s and Farmer’s Guide to Plant Breeding and Seed Saving, 2nd ed.
 Deppe, Carol.
 (2000).
 Chelsea Green Publishing.
 A thorough, readable book detailing all aspects of seed selection and breeding techniques for creating your own new varieties.